vincentlaucsb/pgreaper/README.md

 * database: The name of the sqlite3 database to save to
 * delimiter: How the values in the data are separated
 * header: If set to `True`, treats the first row of data as a list of column names (default: True)
+* col_names: If `header=False`, this is used to manually specify the table's column names
 * col_types: The data types of the columns (see below for more details)
 * p_key: The index of the column to be used as a PRIMARY KEY (default: None)